The Child Foretold:

 To have deliberately attempted to create a “Chosen One” from an innocent child is a pragmatic, cold-blooded, and most “unworthy” decision.
 That’s the kind of decision that you would expect from someone like Bartemius Crouch Sr or Rufus Scrimgeour.
 Not from the Albus Dumbledore we thought we knew.

-And it’s the kind of cold-blooded decision that would needed a far more cold-blooded follow-through than he gave it.
+And it’s the kind of cold-blooded decision that would have needed a far more cold-blooded follow-through than he gave it.
 HBP-era Dumbledore was a painfully detached character, but he wasn’t altogether cold-blooded.
 He didn’t truly understand other people’s feelings, but he had a streak of sentimentality a yard wide, himself.
 I don’t think he was just cynically preaching to the masses.

-A Crouch or a Scrimgeour would have deliberately created a Chosen One and regard the brat as a tool, training him as soon as he was old enough to be trained and throwing him at the enemy at the first opportunity.
+A Crouch or a Scrimgeour would have deliberately created a Chosen One and regarded the brat as a tool, training him as soon as he was old enough to be trained and throwing him at the enemy at the first opportunity.

 That’s not Albus’s style.
-He didn’t intend to bring a child into the equation.
+He didn’t necessarily intend to bring a child into the equation.
 It was Tom who did that.
 And then Albus compounded the error by getting *attached* to the child.
 Harry completely won Albus’s heart by blundering into the Labyrinth to try to save the Stone from Voldemort.

 The big bombshell at the end of OotP is that Albus had to finally admit that he makes emotional mistakes.
 And turning loose that Prophecy looks hell of a lot like a major one.
 That wasn’t “his” kind of a decision at all, and he succumbed to it in a moment of weakness.